shsa-x/redux-state-handler/README.md

 # Redux State Handler

 Redux State Handler is a powerful library that simplifies state management in React applications through its intuitive `getState()` and `setState()` methods.
-It provides a centralized store for managing state, making it an good choice for applications.
+By providing a centralized store for managing state, it enhances the usability of Redux, making it easier for developers to implement state management in their applications.
+This library abstracts the complexities of Redux, allowing you to focus on building your app without getting bogged down by boilerplate code and configurations.
+Whether you’re managing simple state or complex application data, Redux State Handler is an excellent choice for a wide range of applications.

 ## Table of Contents